fuhsnn/slimcc/README.md

 ## How optimized is the compiler?
 The coding style is highly influenced by `chibicc`, which means in the eyes of C veterans there might be all kinds of inefficiencies in the name of readability.
 While micro-optimizing is fun, I only commit changes that noticeably improve fully-optimized builds.

-As such, optimization flags and custom allocators have great impact on its performance, `make lto/lto-mi/lto-je` is provided for optimized builds.
-It's usually faster than Clang/GCC for common tasks, but only by doing way less internally.
+As such, optimization flags and custom allocators have great impact on its performance, `make slimcc-(lto/lto-mi/lto-je)` is provided for optimized builds.
+It's usually faster than Clang/GCC for common tasks, but only by doing less internally.

 ## How portable is the compiler?
  - It's written in C99 with several POSIX 2008 functions.